Reaction Game

 Once the LED turns white, both players have to try and touch their sensor as quick as possible.
 Whoever is faster wins the round, and the LED will light up in the color of the winner.

 The image above shows the minimal components you need to make the technology work.
 The diagram shows the control flow of the game.
 We will go into more detail of explaining about Acting Machine Diagrams later.
-For now you can already interprete how the control might flow if you start in the state (circle) labeled “wait” and then traverse the transitions (arrows) from state to state.
+For now you can already interpret how the control might flow if you start in the state (circle) labeled “wait” and then traverse the transitions (arrows) from state to state.

 Game code